What Is Vertical Welding and How Does It Differ?

 What Materials Are Easiest to Weld Vertically?

-You’ll usually find low-carbon steel easiest for vertical welding because its material properties tolerate heat and puddle control.
-Use proven welding techniques, keep travel speed steady, and avoid overly thin or highly conductive metals.
+You’ll usually find low-carbon steel easiest for vertical welding because it handles heat well.
+Keep travel speed steady and avoid starting with very thin or highly conductive metals.

 Which Electrodes Work Best for Vertical-Up Welding?